Alaska Department of Transportation & Public Facilities: Organizational structure

 The Alaska DOT&PF is administratively divided into three regions, Northern, Central, and Southcoast.
+The Alaska Marine Highway System, Ted Stevens Anchorage International Airport, and Fairbanks International Airport are also overseen by Alaska DOT&PF.

 The Northern Region, headquartered in Fairbanks, is the largest, most geographically diverse, and maintains more centerline miles of highway, including the Alaska Highway, Richardson Highway, Taylor Highway, Denali Highway, and Dalton Highway and portions of the Parks Highway and the Glenn Highway.

 The Central Region, headquartered in Anchorage, includes the state's most urban areas, as well as some of the most remote villages on the Kuskokwim Delta, the Alaska Peninsula, and the Aleutian Chain.
 Central Region maintains the Seward Highway and the Sterling Highway, as well as parts of the Parks Highway and Glenn Highway.

 The Southcoast Region, headquartered in Juneau, serves the coastal communities of Alaska encompassing a population of 98,000.
 Currently, only three Southcoast communities are connected to the continental highway system – Skagway, Haines, and Hyder.

 The Alaska Marine Highway System is headquartered in Ketchikan, Alaska.
 From there, AMHS management directs the operation and maintenance of our fleet of nine vessels, ranging in size from the 181 ft.
 MV Lituya to the 418 ft.
 MV Columbia.

+The Ted Stevens Anchorage International Airport (ANC) is a state-owned public-use airport located in Anchorage.
+The airport is named for Ted Stevens, a U.S. senator from Alaska in office from 1968 to 2009.
+It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a medium-hub primary commercial service facility.
+In 2023, ANC was the 4th busiest airport in the world for cargo throughput.
+ANC's General Aviation capacity includes seaplane base Lake Hood, the world's busiest seaplane base, handling an average of 190 flights per day.
+The base has an operating control tower, and during the winter months the frozen lake surface is maintained for ski-equipped airplanes.

+The Fairbanks International Airport (FAI) is a state-owned public-use airport located in Fairbanks.
+Fairbanks is the smallest city in the United States with regularly scheduled non-stop international flights, and FAI is the second largest multi-use airfield in the Alaska.
+FAI's General Aviation capacity includes 322 tie downs and 175 float pond spaces.
+Small aircraft pilots have a choice of two runways - one is gravel and the other paved - of 2,900’ x 75’ and 6,500’x 100 feet, respectively.
+The float pond has a 5,400’ x 100’ landing surface.